TomasHubelbauer/markright/readme.md

 See [Example](#example) on how to run the example with source code version of MarkRight.

-You can use `npm run watch` to watch the source code version.
-It watches it, links it to the global scope on each change and then runs it in the `test` directory where it defaults to `readme.md`.
+Please note that `npm start` will use `npm list` to put `markright` into global scope, so if you use it, it will replace the version of MarkRight you might have installed using `npm i -g tomashubelbauer/markright` with the source code version.

+MarkRight will run in source code watch mode if ran using `npm start`.

 Feel free to contribute by filing issues, contributing pull requests etc.